trevormarrr/cst339-milestone/milestone4/README.md

     - Design Documentation
         - To include the General Technical Approach, Key Technical Decisions, Install or Configuration Instructions, Known Issues, Risks, Sitemap Diagram, User Interface Diagrams, ER Diagram, DDL Scripts and Class Diagrams (for all object models and services).
     - The screencast URL
-        - Present a technical and functional demonstration running the application from the local development environment.
+        - Presenting a technical and functional demonstration running the application from the local development environment.

 ---